< lcn home

-What is a Cloud Workload Protection Platform (CWPP)?
+What is CWPP (Cloud Workload Protection Platform)?

-A cloud workload protection platform (CWPP) is an automated, real-time security solution that protects workloads running on both on-premises and hybrid cloud infrastructure, including those running in containerized and virtualized environments.
-CWPP is focused on securing cloud workloads, which include virtual machines, containers, serverless functions, and any other form of computer running in the cloud.
-Cloud workload protection is a key component of native cloud security, as a CWPP provides specific protections that separate it from cloud security posture management (CSPM) and other security tools.
+CWPP is focused on securing cloud workloads, which include virtual machines (VM), containers, serverless functions, and any other form of compute running in the cloud.
+Cloud workload protection is a key component of native cloud security, as CWPP provides specific protections that separate it from cloud security posture management (CSPM) and other security tools.

-A cloud workload refers to the computing resources and tasks that are required to run an application or service in a cloud computing environment.
-Cloud workloads are often run on virtual machines provided by cloud hosting companies, but they can also be run in containers, as part of a microservices-based architecture, and as serverless functions that run in managed environments.
+Cloud workloads are often run on VMs provided by cloud hosting companies, but they can also be run in containers, as part of a microservices-based architecture, and as serverless functions that run in managed environments.
 Many businesses choose to run different workloads in different cloud hosts to optimize performance and costs.

 Cloud workloads can refer to anything that runs in the cloud, for example: